What Does it Mean?

 Why It's Important

 Any URL that has the value of noindex in the X-Robots-Tag will not be indexed by search engines.
-This means that any URL listed in the table below will not be accessible to users via organic searches (for example in an image search).
+These URLs will not be accessible to users via organic searches (for example in an image search).

 If this is the intention, then there’s no problem to fix.
 But if you want this image to rank in an image search, you’ll have no chance of ranking until this tag is removed or modified.